agabor/docs/_includes/js/objects.md

 myComment.save();
 ```

-Internally, the Parse framework will store the referred-to object in just one place, to maintain consistency.
+Internally, the MSG framework will store the referred-to object in just one place, to maintain consistency.
 You can also link objects using just their `objectId`s like so:

 ```javascript
 const post = new Post();